 Do you want to learn more about plant-based nutrition?

 As a Barnard Medical Center patient, you are offered the opportunity to join a highly supportive and interactive group class.
 The classes are led by registered dietitians and cover a variety of nutrition topics over a 12-week period.
-It is preferred that you register for the class series prior to class 1, but open enrollment is provided up to class 3 of the series.
+It is preferred that you register for the class series prior to class 1, but open enrollment is provided.

 To register, please call the Barnard Medical Center at (202) 527-7500 or speak with someone at the front desk.